Toyota to invest $2.1 billion more in N.C. battery plant, will build big SUV at factory in Kentucky

 The plant will supply batteries to Toyota’s huge complex in Georgetown, Kentucky, which will build Toyota’s first U.S.-made electric vehicle, a new SUV with three rows of seats.

 The plans, announced Wednesday, won’t immediately create any more jobs at either the Kentucky or North Carolina factories.
+Susan Elkington, president of Toyota Motor Manufacturing Kentucky, said the new vehicle reflects the company’s “journey toward an electrified future.”

+Toyota will tap into a “growing market segment” with its new three-row SUV, Elkington said.
+She sidestepped media questions Wednesday regarding specific details of the new vehicle, saying: “I know everybody really wants to know about the vehicle, but today’s announcement is really about our manufacturing location.”

-Toyota plans to employ 2,100 workers at the battery factory, which will start production in 2025.
+Toyota plans to employ 2,100 workers at the North Carolina battery factory, which will start production in 2025.
 The investment will prepare infrastructure for expansion.
 It brings the total investment in the Randolph County plant to $5.9 billion to meet the company’s goal of selling 1.8 million electric or hybrid vehicles in the U.S by 2030.
 Toyota broke ground to begin building the plant in 2021.

 The 9 million-square-foot Kentucky complex now employs 9,500 people who make the Camry sedan, RAV4 Hybrid SUV, several engines and other components.
 The company says jobs will shift to the new electric vehicle when production starts in 2025.